About

 This pterosaur's skeleton was a masterwork of biological engineering for flight.
 Hollow, bones reduced weight dramatically, allowing an animal with a 6-meter wingspan to weigh less than 20 kilograms.
 The elongated fourth finger supported the wing membrane, while the other three fingers formed small claws at the wing's leading edge.
 On the ground, Pteranodon walked quadrupedally, folding its wings and using all four limbs.

 Thousands of Pteranodon specimens have been recovered from Kansas chalk deposits, making it one of the best-represented pterosaurs in the fossil record.
 These sediments preserve an ancient marine environment where Pteranodon likely spent its days soaring on thermals, scanning for fish, ammonites, and small marine creatures below.
-The abundance of fossils has revealed remarkable insights into growth patterns, sexual dimorphism, and population structure—transforming our understanding of pterosaur biology and cementing Pteranodon's place as an icon of prehistoric life.
+The abundance of fossils has revealed remarkable insights into growth patterns, , and population structure—transforming our understanding of pterosaur biology and cementing Pteranodon's place as an icon of prehistoric life.

 Keep exploring the vault